 6. Grass blades

 This is another surprisingly big cause of pet emergencies.
-Cats who have a penchant for eating long grass or decorative grasses run the risk of getting the blades stuck in their nose and throat.
+Although not exclusively, it tends to be cats who have a penchant for eating long grass or decorative grasses run the risk of getting the blades stuck in their nose and throat.
 This can cause breathing problems, coughing, sneezing, loss of appetite and nasal discharge.

 7. Adder bites